adapt-it/adapt-it-mobile/_pages/adapting.md

 To create a retranslation, complete the following steps:

-1. Click or drag over the word(s) in the source language that you'll be providing a retranslation for.
+1. Tap or drag over the word(s) in the source language that you'll be providing a retranslation for.
-2. Click on the Retranslation button in either the title bar or from the More Actions (...) dropdown menu.
+2. Tap on the Retranslation button in either the title bar or from the More Actions (...) dropdown menu.
 You'll see the words combine into one unit, with an edit field below it.
 Type in the retranslation.

 ![Retranslation]({{ site.baseurl }}/assets/img/ret.gif)